-The Project is led by the University of Nottingham International Centre for Corporate Social Responsibility and the Rights Lab.
+The Project is led by the Nottingham University Business School - International Centre for Corporate Social Responsibility.

 The Academic Partner in the Philippines is the Ateneo de Manila – Department of Sociology and Anthropology, Anthropological and Sociological Initiatives of the Ateneo (DSA-ASIA).